wustl-oncology/immuno_gcp_wdl_compute1/AdHoc.md

 bash start.sh $GCS_INSTANCE_NAME --server-account $GCS_SERVICE_ACCOUNT --project $GCS_PROJECT --boot-disk-size=250GB --boot-disk-type=pd-ssd --machine-type=e2-standard-8
 ```

+Note that you may see a warning about a "need to resize the root partition manually if the operating system does not support automatic resizing".
+This is a not a concern.
+The operating system we are using here should do this automatic resizing for you.

 ### Log into the VM and check status

 In this step we will confirm that we can log into our Google VM with `gcloud compute ssh` and make sure it is ready for use.